Modular Exercises for Four-Point Blocks -- I: The theory of chiral blocks

-A chiral block is, among other things, a multilinear map $M_1\otimes_\bbC\cdots\otimes_\bbC M_n\rightarrow {\widehat{\Psi}_\cD}$.
-For a fixed choice of states $\phi_i\in M_i$, denote the space of chiral blocks at $(\phi_1,\ldots,\phi_n)$ by $\widehat{{\mathfrak F}}_\cD(\phi_1,\ldots,\phi_n)$.
-Hence the dimension of {$\widehat{\mathfrak F}_\cD(\phi_1,\ldots,\phi_n)$} is bounded above (there may be accidental linear dependencies depending on specific choices of $\phi_i$) by the rank of the vector bundle \be {{\rm dim}(\widehat{\mathfrak F}_\cD(\phi_1,\ldots,\phi_n))\leq {\rm rank}(\widehat{E}_\cD)= \cN_\cD} \ee computed as in \eqref{Verl}.
+computed as in~\eqref{Verl}.
 Chiral blocks obey certain factorization formulas that dictate the behavior as Riemann surface approaches a nodal surface.
-A standard way to determine the {space $\widehat{\mathfrak F}_\cD$ of} chiral blocks in a CFT is as solutions to differential equations such as the BPZ \cite{Belavin:1984vu} or KZ \cite{Knizhnik:1984nr} equations, which result from the presence of null states in $M_i$ and have the interpretation of modular differential equations in our contexts as discussed in Section \ref{sec:forms} and Appendix \ref{app:BPZ}.
+A standard way to determine the space \smash{$\widehat{\mathfrak F}_\cD$} of chiral blocks in a CFT is as solutions to differential equations such as the BPZ \cite{Belavin:1984vu} or KZ~\cite{Knizhnik:1984nr} equations, which result from the presence of null states in $M_i$ and have the interpretation of modular differential equations in our contexts as discussed in Section \ref{sec:forms} and Appendix \ref{app:BPZ}.
 From this point of view, the corresponding representation {$\widehat{R}_\cD$} for the mapping class group is given by the monodromy of the differential equations.